sbmlteam/libsbml/src/bindings/python/doc-converter/README.txt

 compatibility with Python versions before 2.7 and 3.2, where argparse is not part of the standard set of modules.
 The file argparse.py came from http://pypi.python.org/pypi/argparse/.

+The copy of "prettytable.py" came from the PrettyTable 0.7.2 distribution, available from http://code.google.com/p/prettytable/ and redistributable under modified BSD license terms.
+Please see the subdirectory "prettytable-0.7.2" for the original code and licensing terms.
+We use prettytable.py from rewrite_pydoc.py as part of the HTML table to text conversion facility.

 # The following is for [X]Emacs users.
 Please leave in place.